Xywav (calcium, magnesium, potassium, and sodium oxybates)

 - Potassium oxybate

 How does Xywav work?

-Xywav is a central nervous system (CNS) depressant.
-The exact way Xywav works in narcolepsy is unknown.
-The ingredients in Xywav are made by the body when it breaks down GABA, a chemical that is produced naturally in the brain.
-GABA produces a calming effect that can help with feelings of anxiety, stress, and fear.
-GABA also plays a role in sleep-wake cycles.2,3
+Xywav is a depressant (sedative) of the central nervous system (CNS).
+The exact way Xywav works to help people with narcolepsy is unknown.
+The ingredients in Xywav are made by the body when it breaks down GABA (gamma-aminobutyric acid).
+GABA is a chemical that is made naturally in the brain.1

 The most common side effects of Xywav in adults include:1

 - Abnormal sleep during the rapid eye movement (REM) stage

 - Sleep paralysis